doctorfree/MusicPlayerPlus/README.md

 MusicPlayerPlus integrations and extensions are primarily aimed at the character-based terminal user.
-They enable an easy to use seamlessly integrated control of audio streaming, playing, and visualization in a lightweight character-based environment.
+They enable an easy to use seamlessly integrated control of audio streaming, playing, music library management, and visualization in a lightweight character-based environment.

 Audio streaming is provided by the Music Player Daemon (MPD).
 At the core of MusicPlayerPlus is the `mpplus` command which acts as